geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And wandering on, as ebbing light decayed,

-Farther and farther from the path we strayed ;
+Farther and farther from the path we strayed;

 Our frames, long soften'd in a southern vale, 790

-Shrunk from the keenness of the mountain gale ;
+Shrunk from the keenness of the mountain gale;

-The night grew dark ; with weary steps and slow \
+The night grew dark; with weary steps and slow \

 We wandered o'er the treacherous field of snow, V